pseudoseed/personal-financial-dashboard/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in your browser

-### 5. Connecting Bank Accounts
+### 6. Connecting Accounts

+1. For Bank Accounts:
-1. Click the "Connect Account" button in the dashboard
+   - Click the "Connect Bank Account" button in the dashboard
-2. Follow the Plaid Link flow to connect your bank accounts
+   - Follow the Plaid Link flow to connect your bank accounts
-3. Your accounts should appear in the dashboard immediately
+   - Your accounts should appear in the dashboard immediately

+2. For Coinbase:
+   - Click the "Connect Coinbase" button in the dashboard
+   - You'll be redirected to Coinbase to authorize the application
+   - After authorization, your Coinbase accounts and balances will appear in the dashboard
+   - Balances are automatically refreshed periodically

-4. Refresh the page to see updated balances
+3. Refresh the page to see updated balances for all accounts

 ## Daily Balance Updates (Optional)